Is it true that mustard plasters help with colds?

 2. Is it true that honey helps with colds?

-3. Is it true that vitamin C helps to cure colds?
+3. Is it true that vitamin C helps cure colds?

-4. Is it true that garlic protects against colds and influenza?
+4. Is it true that garlic protects against colds and flu?

 Our editors will receive the following text: